-Why Offer Different Types of College Admissions Interviews
+Why Do Colleges Offer Different Types of College Admissions Interviews?

 Regardless of the motivations, you want to take the opportunity to present yourself as a candidate for admission.
-The interview is a chance for you to humanize your application, and for a representative of the college to learn more about you beyond your grades and test scores.
+The interview is a chance for you to personalize your application and for a representative of the college (alumni or admissions officer or student) to learn more about you beyond your grades and test scores.
 It’s also a great way to learn more about the college from someone who knows quite a bit about it.
-An interview—even a relatively bad one—rarely hurts your application.
-A good interview could help your candidacy considerably.
+An interview—even a relatively poor one—rarely hurts your application.
+But, a good interview could help your candidacy considerably.
 So if an interview is offered, take it.

 Why Don’t All Colleges Offer Interviews?

-Generally, the issue is volume of applications: schools like New York University just have too many applicants to make interviews practicable.
-Highly selective schools with a very high volume of applications—including the Ivy League universities—never schedule an on-campus interviews, but will offer alumni interviews to those who have completed their applications.
-State universities have too many applicants or have admissions procedures that are designed for efficiency.
-Generally the smaller colleges and more selective universities are the ones that will offer interviews as a way to get to know their applicants better, and as a way to offer a more personal touch in the admissions process.
+Public state universities have too many applicants and so typically have admissions procedures designed for efficiency.
+Generally the smaller liberal arts colleges and more selective universities are the ones that will offer interviews as a way to get to know their applicants better, and as a way to offer a more personal touch in their holistic admissions process.

 Types Of College Admissions Interviews

 Most colleges will be clear about what sort of interviews they offer.
-We generally find three different kinds of interviews.
+We generally find three different kinds of college admission interviews:

 Types of College Admissions Interviewers

 Your interview experience will depend, in large part, upon the type of interview.
 As well as the person doing the interview.
-If a university offers an interview, the interviewer will either be a professional member of the admissions staff.
-An alumnus or alumna of the university, or a current student specially trained by the admissions office.
+If a university offers an interview, the interviewer will either be a professional member of the admissions staff, an alumnus of the university, or a current student specially trained by the admissions office.

 Admissions Officers:

-Finally, an admissions officer will have a pretty good knowledge about the college.
-Including information about various majors, academic programs, the composition of the student body, and the housing options available.
+Finally, an admissions officer will know a lot about their respective college, including information about various majors, academic programs, the composition of the student body, and the housing options available.

 Alumni: